 A sole trader is a self-employed person who registers a business with HMRC.
-As a sole trader, you can work on your own or employ other people, but you will be wholly and personally responsible for the business and its liabilities.
+As a sole trader, you can work on your own or employ other people to work for you, but you will be wholly and personally responsible for the business and its liabilities.

 Sole trader advantages

-- You can register online in just a few minutes.
+- You can register online in just a few minutes

-- Usually inexpensive to get started.
+- Usually inexpensive to get started

-- Minimal bookkeeping, accounting and filing requirements.
+- Minimal bookkeeping, accounting, and filing requirements compared to limited companies

-- Accounting costs are usually lower.
-You may even be able to do your own accounts and tax returns.
+- Accounting costs are usually lower – you may even be able to do your own accounts and tax returns

-- Full ownership and control of the business.
+- Full ownership and control of the business

-- Decisions and changes are quick and easy to make.
+- Decisions and changes are quick and easy to make

-- All profit after tax belongs to the sole trader.
+- All profit after tax belongs to the sole trader

-- No personal or business details are disclosed on public record.
+- No personal or business details are disclosed on public record

 Sole trader disadvantages

-- The individual is wholly responsible for making all decisions.
+- The individual is wholly responsible for making all decisions

-- Can be more challenging to raise capital.
+- Can be more challenging to raise capital

-- Larger companies and lenders prefer dealing with incorporated business structures rather than sole traders.
+- Larger companies and lenders prefer dealing with incorporated business structures rather than sole traders

-- Often viewed as smaller and less established than incorporated structures.
-Limited companies are viewed as more professional and credible.
+- Often viewed as smaller and less established than incorporated structures – limited companies are viewed as more professional and credible

-- Not as tax-efficient as a limited company.
+- Not as tax-efficient as a limited company

 - Not always possible to meet the criteria for statutory sick pay and maternity pay

-Most companies are limited by shares and owned by shareholders.
-Some are limited by guarantee and owned by guarantors.
-Limited by guarantee is the preferred choice of non-profit organisations whose owners do not take a share of trading profits.
+Most companies are limited by shares and owned by members known as ‘shareholders’.
+Some companies are limited by guarantee and controlled by members known as ‘guarantors’.
+Limited by guarantee is the preferred choice of non-profit organisations whose members do not take a share of trading profits.

 Advantages of a limited company

-- Distinct legal entity that is separate from its owners.
+- Distinct legal entity that is separate from its owners

-- Professional credibility and improved status.
+- Enjoy professional credibility and improved status

-- Often viewed as larger and established corporations, even if they are owned and managed by just one person.
+- Often viewed as larger and established corporations, even if they are owned and managed by just one person

-- Appeal to a broader range of potential clients.
+- Appeal to a broader range of potential clients

-- Often easier to raise capital from lenders and investors.
+- Often easier to raise capital from lenders and investors

-- Can be easier to grow a business when it’s set up as a company.
+- Can be easier to grow a business when it’s set up as a company

-- Enjoy perpetual existence, which means they remain in existence beyond the involvement of the original owners.
+- Enjoy perpetual existence, which means they remain in existence beyond the involvement of the original owners

-- Pay corporation tax on all taxable income.
+- Pay Corporation Tax on all taxable income

-- Often more tax-efficient.
+- Often more tax efficient

-- Directors can pay themselves a mixture of a salary and dividends, which is more tax-efficient.
+- Directors can pay themselves a mixture of a salary and dividends, which is more tax efficient

 Disadvantages of a limited company

-- Must register with HMRC for corporation tax.
+- Must register with HMRC for Corporation Tax

-- Sometimes costs more to set up.
+- Sometimes costs more to set up and operate

-- There are certain restrictions when choosing a company name.
+- There are certain restrictions when choosing a company name

-- Accounting and filing requirements are more complicated and time-consuming than sole trader administration.
+- Accounting and filing requirements are more complicated and time-consuming than sole trader administration

-- May need to hire an accountant.
+- May need to hire an accountant

-- You cannot simply remove money from a company as and when you please.
-You must have enough profit left after the deduction of tax and other expenses before doing so, and you must follow strict procedures to remove money and pay yourself.
+- You cannot simply remove money from a company as and when you please – you must have enough profit left after the deduction of tax and other expenses before doing so, and you must follow strict procedures to remove money and pay yourself

 Do I have to register with Companies House to set up as a sole trader?

 Sole traders do not have to be registered at Companies House.
 You only need to do this if you are setting up a limited company or Limited Liability Partnership (LLP).
-To operate as a sole trader you must register with HMRC for Self Assessment.
+To operate as a sole trader, you just need to register with HMRC for Self Assessment.

-- National Insurance number.
+- National Insurance number

-- Full name and home address.
+- Full name and home address

-- Personal contact details.
+- Personal contact details

-- Name and address of your business.
-You can use your own name and home address, unless your business has a unique name and separate trading address.
+- Name and address of your business- you can use your own name and home address, unless your business has a unique name and separate trading address

-- Date you started in business.
+- Date you started in business

-- Main activities of your business.
+- Main activities of your business

 HMRC will send you a letter within a few days of registering online.
 This will contain your personal Unique Taxpayer Reference (UTR) and details of your responsibilities and obligations as a sole trader.

-Tax efficiency – Income Tax vs corporation tax
+Tax efficiency – Income Tax vs Corporation Tax

 - 20% (£12,500 – £50,000 annual income)